cagov/innovation-hub.ca.gov/README.md

 ### Status
 This project is currently in early beta status.
 It’s used in production on a few sites while we learn and continuously improve.

-Part of our early beta includes learning and collaborating with teams.
-As the project matures we’ll share more details on how we might meld the design system components into the State template.

-### How we work
-We start by understanding the needs of residents of California through user research.
-We use an iterative design and development process to provide services that meet these needs.
-As we work, we continue to test our principles, designs, and components.
-We prioritize equity to some degree by ensuring that our code is accessible and performant for all devices and bandwidths.
-Components <a href="https://designsystem.webstandards.ca.gov/components/">pass through stages</a> of alpha, beta and production as they become available to the Design System.

-We work in the open: all our code and issue tracking is public.
-We’re happy to review pull requests from the public and state employees.
-Anyone can file an issue with bug reports and feature requests by selecting the **New issue** button from our <a href="https://github.com/cagov/design-system/issues">issues page</a>.
-You can see the prioritized list of issues we’re addressing on our <a href="https://github.com/orgs/cagov/projects/7">project board</a>.

 ## Development instructions

 This project is a collection of components.
 This means the individual widgets are easy to iterate on in isolation, upgrade individually, or exclude from a project.